umputun/spot/README.md

 SimploTask supports the following command types:

 - `script`: can be any valid shell script.
 The script will be executed on the remote host(s) using SSH, inside a shell.
 - `copy`: copies a file from the local machine to the remote host(s).
-Example: `copy: {"src": "testdata/conf.yml", "dst": "/tmp/conf.yml", "mkdir": true}`
+Example: `copy: {"src": "testdata/conf.yml", "dst": "/tmp/conf.yml", "mkdir": true}`.
+If `mkdir` is set to `true` the command will create the destination directory if it doesn't exist, same as `mkdir -p` in bash.
 - `sync`: syncs directory from the local machine to the remote host(s).
 Optionally supports deleting files on the remote host(s) that don't exist locally.
 Example: `sync: {"src": "testdata", "dst": "/tmp/things", "delete": true}`
 - `delete`: deletes a file or directory on the remote host(s), optionally can remove recursively.
-Example: `delete: {"loc": "/tmp/things", "recur": true}`
+Example: `delete: {"path": "/tmp/things", "recur": true}`
 - `wait`: waits for the specified command to finish on the remote host(s) with 0 error code.
 This command is useful when you need to wait for a service to start before executing the next command.
 Allows to specify the timeout as well as check interval.
 Example: `wait: {"cmd": "curl -s --fail localhost:8080", "timeout": "30s", "interval": "1s"}`

 ## Targets